jiakuan/wise-persist/README.md

 }
 ```

-Each method with @Transactional annotation will start a new transaction and commit/rollback the
+Each method with `@Transactional` annotation will start a new transaction and commit/rollback the
 transaction automatically.
 Please note that transactional methods cannot be nested,
 e.g. inside the `saveUser` method mentioned above should not call any other methods annotated
-with @Transactional.
+with `@Transactional`.

 After that, you can use this DAO with Guice injector.
 For example: